Vulva Fetish

 Clinical lineage

-- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis systematically catalogued intense erotic focus on single body parts among the sexual variations, the conceptual ancestor of what would later be called partialism.
+- 1886: Richard von Krafft-Ebing's Psychopathia Sexualis catalogued intense erotic focus on single body parts among the sexual variations, the conceptual ancestor of what would later be called partialism.

 Terminology